SatishKumar-ds93/ML-Model-Price-Prediction-and-Churn-Prediction/Part B: Customer Churn Prediction/README.md

 - MonthlyCharges also has a moderately strong relationship with TotalCharges at 0.65.

-- The correlation between tenure and MonthlyCharges is relatively weak at 0.25.
+- The correlation between tenure and Monthly Charges is relatively weak at 0.25.

-## 5. Data Preprocessing
+## 5. Data Modeling

-- The dataset initially contained 11 missing values in TotalCharges.
-All other columns had no missing values.

-- The missing TotalCharges values were handled using the median: churn total charges

-- After treatment, the dataset contained no missing values.

-## 6. Machine Learning Pipeline
+### A. Machine Learning Pipeline

 The modeling workflow was designed to prevent inconsistent preprocessing between training and prediction.